mvazcar/pytorch-training-2024/notebooks/distributed/README.md

 - What does `MixedPrecision(...)` help with?
 - What does `ShardingStrategy.FULL_SHARD` mean?
 How does it differ from DDP?

+Try to look up the documentation for to answer these questions.

 ### Exerecise 4.3: DDP vs. FSDP

 - When would you choose FSDP over DDP?